moonik/britenet/README.md

 **3. Run application:**
-Before running the application you need to run the next command **mvn clean install** This command will install all necessary dependecies and also it will generate doman classes for SOAP WS
+Before running the application you need to run the next command **mvn clean install** This command will install all necessary dependecies and also it will generate domain classes for SOAP WS

 To run application use command in command line **mvn spring-boot:run**